eyigitba/uGMTCrossCleaning/README.md

 Then in any PSET file you can add the following lines for different cross cleaning parameters and make your favorite ntuple.

+### Note: uGMT emulator needs unpacked inputs, so you'll have to add RAW2DIGI process before the re-emulation in your schedule.
+You can find an example in the example PSET file `emtfNtuple_reEmul_extreme.py`

 ```
 # Get uGMT emulator
 process.load('L1Trigger.L1TMuon.simGmtStage2Digis_cfi')